Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Plant your bulbs 4 to 6 inches apart with the pointed end up.
 They need more space than garlic because the cloves grow outwards, rather than in a tight bulb like garlic.
 Planting depth is just below the surface.

 Shallots prefer their soil loose, so they are one of those rare plants that shouldn't be mulched.
 Side dress them with compost or apply an organic fertilizer when they reach a height of 12 inches.
 Keep them well-watered but not soggy.
 They do not like to dry out.
 Shallots don't compete well with weeds, so keep your garden as clear of them as possible.
-Cut off any flower stalks.
+Cut off any flower stalks from your shallot plants.
 This keeps them putting energy into their bulbs rather than into making seeds.

 Your shallots are ready to harvest when the foliage begins to die back.
 Fall planted bulbs should be ready in early summer while spring planted bulbs will be ready for harvest in mid- to late summer.